Editor's Note: Welcome to the first installment of "Operational Trust", a new series

 An AI system evaluating a telecom provider is more likely to ask:

-• Can products and services be compared programmatically?
+- Can this provider’s services be understood programmatically?

 These are operational questions, not branding exercises.